Beinsezii/NieR-Cursors/README.md

 2. download the thing
 3. run the `build.sh` file
 4. a folder will appear called 'icons' that has the theme inside. up to your distro gods what to do with the generated theme.

+### Installation of prebuilt themes

+ - Linux: Unpack the archive and put the folder in ./local/share/icons/, then pick the cursor theme with whatever desktop/theme manager you use.
+ - Windows: Unpack the archive, right-click 'install.inf', and select 'install'.
+Right now, not every cursor has a windows equivalent, so when the dialogue box shows up complaining about "File not found", just close it and move on.
+Finally, go to control-panel -> mouse -> pointers and select "NieR Cursors" as your theme.

 ## F.A.Q.
 Question|Answer